mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 </Sheet>
 ```

 Don't worry if you're confused about the `sx` prop's syntax at this moment.
-You can learn more about it and get used to the shorthand CSS props after finishing this tutorial.
+As you use it with more frequency, you'll get the hang of it.
+Check the [MUI System documentation](/system/the-sx-prop/) to learn the foundation for it.

 ### 3. Using `Typography` to create a welcome text